How to write proposals that lead to good, quick, collective decisions

 This is a recipe for making good, quick, collective decisions:

-• Form a consensus within the working group by the Due Date.
-If it's an important decision, run the final proposal past me - I will almost certainly give it a thumbs up.
+- Form a consensus within the working group by the Due Date.
+If it's an important decision, run the final proposal past the Lead.
 If you have trouble forming a consensus, read Jeff Bezos on 'disagree & commit'.
 Then, announce it to the team, and take responsibility as a working group for making sure it happens.

 Feel free to experiment with different rules however you like, and share better ideas for making good, quick, collective decisions.
 And have fun with it.